-Ethics and Values are Essential for New Leadership
+Embedding Values is Essential for New Leadership

-1. Approach the development of your values statement with as much of a priority as that of your key performance indicators or your business outcomes.
+Approach the development of your values statement with as much of a priority as that of your key performance indicators or your business outcomes.
 Consult with your employees, stakeholders, partners and customers about what is important to them.
 At this stage listen and gather as much feedback as you can.

-3. Once you have a list of behaviours which illustrate your values in action, incorporate them into your business processes, policies and communications.
+Once you have a list of behaviours which illustrate your values in action, incorporate them into your business processes, policies and communications.
 Your employee practices such as recruitment and performance reviews should include appropriate elements and your customer promises and service levels should reflect them.

 The final step is to regularly get feedback.
 Survey employees, customers, stakeholders and other interested people.
 Whether values are being demonstrated can be evaluated from the responses to the survey.
 Use a rating system against each value statement.
 Ask respondents to score.
 If the value ratings are low, ask respondents for expanded answers.
 You will get essential information about your business using this method.

 Embedding values do not have to be hard, and if approached with demonstrable commitment can help to engage the hearts and minds of everyone associated with your business.